 Professional errors and unforeseen events can cost your business dearly.
 All the more so if you run a digital business.
 In 2018, it has been estimated that as many as 130,000 SMEs in the UK were victims of some form of cybercrime at a cost of £13.6 billion.

-When you request a quote from Digital Risks, you’re given insights and smart tips along the way and your policy will be tailored to your needs.
+When you request a quote from Superscript, you’re given insights and smart tips along the way and your policy will be tailored to your needs.
 This way, you’ll be able to access the kind of customised insurance product traditionally only available from offline brokers that often have cumbersome and time-consuming application processes.
-With Digital Risks, it is all arranged digitally with minimum fuss and fees.
+With Superscript, it is all arranged digitally with minimum fuss and fees.